jrosell/1br/README.md

 -   Generate 1e6, 1e7, 1e8 and 1e9 data running: ./generate_data.sh
 -   Run the benchmark running: Rscript run.R
 -   Check the generated plots.
+-   Compare with other languages and solutions (Look at compare.php or onebrc for for rust)

 Feedback is welcome.
 You can open an issue in this repo.